mahfuz012/endgame-task-clientside/README.md

-# b712-summer-camp-client-side-mahfuz012

-# Website Name : Just Dance School
+# Website Name : College Finder

 ## Website features

-- This webiste has dance related Classes
+- This webiste has different College
-- Three categories user has implement(Admin,Students,Instructor)
+- Searching College and gallary added
 - Private route each user and no one view others document
-- Enroll,Certain Seats, seleceted, Update class all type of things are added
+- Put Review and View The Review all type of things are added
 - Data are collect from mongodb,express js server
-- There Has Stripe Payment System